 Paige Clingenpeel, LMHC • Paige.clingenpeel@indwes.edu • Paige has a Master's Degree in community counseling and addiction counseling from Indiana Wesleyan University.
 She has spoken all over the nation for parenting groups, family ministries, youth groups, women's retreats, professional counseling conferences, and Christian radio stations.
-She has worked on TV, radio, and web-based media.
-Paige is a contributor to the women's marriage and parenting site iMom.com, and can be seen hosting tween show iShine K'nect on TBN.
-She was also a TEDx speaker in 2019 with the topic of Raising

-Kids In A Technology Driven World.
-You can find her articles and videos on her webpage: Paige Clingenpeel.com.
+She has worked on TV, radio, and webbased media.
+Paige is a former contributor to the women's marriage and parenting site iMom.com, and host of tween show iShine K'nect on TBN.
+She was a TEDx speaker in 2019 with the topic: Raising Kids in A Technology Driven World.
+She presently hosts a podcast sponsored by HomeWord, called Embracing Your Season: Raising Littles and Understanding Teens.You can find her articles and videos on her webpage: PaigeClingenpeel.com.
 Paige is married to Ryan; they have four kids and a Bernedoodle therapy dog.